Geriatric oncology: Training and education programs

 Training programs specifically in the geriatric oncology subspeciality have been established.
 In the United States, the ASCO Geriatric Oncology Fellowship program was developed with funding from the John A. Hartford Foundation.
 The American Board of Internal Medicine approved a 3-year combined fellowship training program in medical oncology and geriatrics.
 Graduates of this program will be eligible to be board certified in both specialties.
 Some fellows opt to also obtain additional training and certification in hematology as well.
 10 institutions were identified and a curriculum was designed and instituted.

-An example of a geriatric oncology fellowship training curriculum can be found here.

 Internationally, a diploma in geriatric oncology has now been established in France.

 The first textbook in the field, Geriatric Oncology, was published by Lodovico Balducci et al. There are now many others.